Financial-Times/pac-aurora-backup/README.md

 ## Recommendations based on AWS limits

 The app and its unit tests can genuinely fail due to some aspects on how AWS RDS service is designed.
-The conditions for this app and its test to run properly are:
+The conditions for this app and its tests to run properly are:
  * the source DB cluster needs to be in status `available`;
  * no other snapshots are in `creation` state for the source DB cluster.